calvinc-org-10/WICS-lonely/README.md

 WICS = Warehouse Inventory Control System

-WICS3 is a Major rewrite of WICS.
-Goals:
+WICS-lonely is a standalone version of WICS, as well as (another) major rewrite

-Users are not tied to an organization.
-The org they're in will be default, but they can switch without logout/login Optimize queries, construct/use some SQL views (sorry, Django) Other stuff as outlined in the WICS3 project
+In many ways, WICS-lonely will be far simpler than WICS, since it will be a single-user system running on a local machine

-WICS uses Semantic Versioning - documented at https://semver.org/
+WICS still uses Semantic Versioning - documented at https://semver.org/, and WICS-lonely will start at version 4.0.0

 The main objects/tables in WICS are
  - Materials